mr-poojit/cricket_scoreboard/README.md

 - Adding tournament mode (with various teams)
 - Choose Man of the Match on the stats
 - Make GUI version of this application

-# whoami
-I am anant, a 13 year old **self taught programmer**.
-So that's why to complete this project.
-I am always banned at stack overflow, got a negative ranking of 2, 7 like that only.
-So no one is there to help me lol.
-I am trying to finish my highest priority work.
-Can't think of the logic (cause we are new in this things)